AlienKevin/wordshk_app/README.md

 ```

 # TODO
-1. Handle prs starting with !
-4. Collapse egs by default and add an expand button to show more
+1. Collapse egs by default and add an expand button to show more
-5. Collapse variants by default and add an expand button to show more
+2. Collapse variants by default and add an expand button to show more

 # Legal